renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm <a href="https://linkedin.com/in/renato-borges-viana"><img src="https://img.shields.io/badge/-Renato%20Borges%20Viana-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a> :brazil:

-💼 Bringing the versatility of the Java/Kotlin and Python ecosystems to your project!
+💼 Bringing the versatility of the Java, Node.js, Python, and Angular ecosystems to your project!

-👨‍💻 Backend Developer specialized in Java/Kotlin and Python, with a strong interest in automation and microservices architecture.
-I have hands-on experience with frameworks (Spring, Django and Flask), cloud (AWS), containerization (Docker and Kubernetes), messaging (Kafka), databases (Oracle and PostgreSQL), unit testing (JUnit and Mockito), and agile methodologies (Scrum and Kanban).

-💻 Specialized in the Spring ecosystem (Boot, Security, Data, MVC, Batch, Cloud) for the development of scalable and robust applications.
-I contributed to the development and maintenance of robust and scalable web applications, REST APIs, and SOAP integrations.
+👨‍💻 Full Stack Developer specialized in Java and Angular.
+Has hands-on experience in creating front-end interfaces using Angular and implementing back-end architectures, both monolithic and microservices.
+Is experienced in a variety of technologies and frameworks, including Java (Spring), and TypeScript (Angular).
+In addition, has practical experience with the JavaScript platform (Node.js), Python (Django, Flask), and cloud technologies such as AWS.
+Has experience with Docker, Kubernetes, Kafka, databases (Oracle, PostgreSQL), and unit testing (JUnit, Mockito).
+Has significantly contributed to the development and maintenance of robust web applications, REST APIs, and SOAP integrations.
+Is recognized for problem-solving ability, teamwork ethic, and effective communication.

-🧪 Focused on creating innovative and scalable solutions with an emphasis on reliable testing and TDD methodology.
+🧪 Focuses on creating innovative and scalable solutions with an emphasis on reliable testing and TDD methodology.

-🔍 My commitment to excellence, efficiency, and innovation drives me to constantly evolve.
+🔍 His commitment to excellence, efficiency, and innovation drives him to constantly evolve.

 🚀 Let’s connect!